UFC on Fox 28 Results: The Real Winners and Losers

 Orlando's Amway Center played host to UFC on Fox 28.
 Overall, the card was a success for fight fans.

-The latest edition of UFC action gave fans a mix of high-level action, knockouts and submissions.
-It was a complete card.
-But that's not to say it will be remembered throughout the year.
-Heading into Saturday, there was little buzz surrounding an event headlined by Josh Emmett and Jeremy Stephens.
+The latest edition of UFC action gave fans a mix of high-level entertainment, knockouts and submissions.
+It was a complete card, but that's not to say it will be remembered throughout the year.
+Heading into Saturday, there was little buzz surrounding an event that Josh Emmett and Jeremy Stephens headlined.

 In the co-main event, Jessica Andrade moved past Tecia Torres by unanimous decision.
 The three-round affair showcased both women's skills and got the crowd into the action.